MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/getting-started-with-windbg.md

 ---
-title: Get started with WinDbg (user mode)
+title: Get Started with WinDbg (User Mode)
 description: Get started using WinDbg in Debugging Tools for Windows with hands-on, user-mode debugger exercises. ms.date: 12/20/2023
 ---